The Kosmosis Approach to Crypto Rug Pull Detection: The Use Case of Rug Pull Prevention

 \subsection{Future User Story}

-In an alternative scenario where Bob would have had access to Kosmosis-enabled rug pull prevention, his journey in the \ac{nft} market would have been safer, beginning with his initial transaction to purchase an \textit{Ether Reapers} \ac{nft}.
+In an alternative scenario where Bob would have used Kosmosis, it would have analyzed the transaction history.
+The system would have issued a rug pull warning based on patterns of fund diversion to deployer addresses.
+Bob's journey in the \ac{nft} market would have been safer, beginning with his initial transaction to purchase an \textit{Ether Reapers} \ac{nft}.

 As soon as Bob initiated his transaction, the rug pull prevention mechanism would have accessed the \ac{kg}, to analyze the rug pull risk of the contract.
-Based on the integrated knowledge from X, the system would have been able to link the contract, Bob is about to interact with, to all of Homer\_eth’s prior blockchain activity.
+Based on the integrated knowledge from $\mathbb{X}$, the system would have been able to link the contract, Bob is about to interact with, to all of Homer\_eth’s prior blockchain activity.
 The \ac{kg} would have revealed a critical anomaly.
 Instead of the mint proceeds being transferred to the contract address of the project for future development, they were being diverted to the \textit{Ether Reapers} deployer address via the \textit{MintReaper} function.
 With smart contracts acting as an automated and trustless intermediary, where the code of the contract dictates the flow of funds according to predefined rules, this pattern of fund diversion is absent in legitimate projects.
 When funds are sent directly to a team member's address, in this case the deployer address, the funds can be moved to exchanges or other addresses with ease (i.\,e., pulling liquidity from the project without fulfilling the promises).
 This is a common tactic in rug pulls, where the developers abandon the project and disappear with the investor funds.
 Therefore, signaling a potential rug pull behavior.
 Upon detecting this anomaly, the system would have immediately issued a rug pull warning to Bob, prompting Bob to make an informed decision by asking whether he wishes to proceed with the transaction despite the identified risk.
 This proactive approach empowers Bob to reconsider his decision with full awareness of the potential danger, offering him a chance to opt-out before potentially falling victim to a rug pull.